3D Simulations and MLT: II. Onsager's Ideal Turbulence: Methods

 \subsubsection{ILES results}

-Paper I \citep{alvio1} is accompanied by movies of (1) the evolution in time (``Very high resolution movie of the C-shell''), and of (2) a fly-through of the computations at a given instant in time (``Carbon shell ($1024^3$) simulation: fly-through movie").
-The simulations are approaching a statistical steady state in time, and statistical homogeneity in space, as the similar visual appearance of the movie and the fly-through suggests\footnote{The time evolution and the fly-through movies may be found at \url{http://www.astro.keele.ac.uk/shyne/321D/convection-and-convective-boundary-mixing/visualisations}.} .
+Paper I \citep{alvio1} is accompanied by movies of (i) the evolution in time (``Very high resolution movie of the C-shell''), and of (ii) a fly-through of the computations at a given instant in time (``Carbon shell ($1024^3$) simulation: fly-through movie")\footnote{The time evolution and the fly-through movies may be found at \url{http://www.astro.keele.ac.uk/shyne/321D/convection-and-convective-boundary-mixing/visualisations}.}.
+The simulations are approaching a statistical steady state in time, and statistical homogeneity in space, as the similar visual appearance of the movie and the fly-through suggests.

-A feature of our ILES method is that we may separately monitor the conservation of turbulent kinetic energy (TKE), which is not conserved (it dissipates to become internal energy), and conservation of total energy, which is almost exactly conserved in our simulations.
-Multiple runs with modification of the fixed number of initial grid points allows us to probe the dissipation rate and the TKE spectra with resolution.